Questions to ask yourself when shopping for a retail credit card

 A couple of months ago, my friend and I went shopping and found ourselves at a Sephora store.
-After some browsing, she went to check out and came back with the fresh Sephora Visa Credit Card.
+After some browsing, she went to check out and came back with the fresh Sephora Visa® Credit Card*.

 “Oh no, why did you do that?” was my reaction.

 Like most credit card nerds, I frown upon store credit cards.
-The APRs are high, the rewards are limited and credit limits are low.
+The APRs are high, the rewards are limited and the credit limits are low.
 But I can also admit that people’s credit situations and spending patterns are unique, and in some cases, a store credit card can make sense.

 How often do you shop at the store?

-If my friend told me she signed up for the Sephora credit card because she shops there all the time and wants 4 percent back on her purchases, I might have understood.
+If my friend told me she signed up for the Sephora credit card because she shops there all the time and wants 4 percent back on her Sephora purchases, I might have understood.

 Could a general credit card serve the same purpose?

+However, such perfect alternatives aren’t always possible.
 For instance, say you do all your shopping at a superstore like Target or Walmart.
-Many credit cards specifically exclude these stores when it comes to rewards.
-Luckily, they have their own credit card products to offer.
+Many credit cards specifically exclude these stores when it comes to earning rewards.
+Luckily, they both have their own credit card products to offer.

 Is it a closed-loop or open-loop card?

+You’ve done your research and you’ve concluded that a retail credit card is the best choice for earning rewards at your favorite store.
+But before you apply, there’s another aspect to consider: Is this card a closed-loop card or an open-loop card?
 To put it simply, you can only use closed-loop credit cards at the store they’re associated with, while open-loop credit cards can be used anywhere — just like general credit cards.

-For example, the Target RedCard is a good deal for Target lovers, but it can only be used for purchases at Target (unless you’re targeted for the open-loop version).
-The Capital One Walmart Rewards card, on the other hand, is an open-loop card, which you can use anywhere Mastercard is accepted.
-You’ll even earn rewards from other merchants, including 2 percent back at restaurants and on travel and 1 percent back on everything else.
+For example, the Target RedCard is a good deal for Target lovers, but it can only be used for purchases at Target (unless you’re targeted for the open-loop version, the Target™ Mastercard®*).
+The Capital One Walmart Rewards card, however, is an open-loop card, which means you can use it anywhere Mastercard is accepted.
+You’ll even earn rewards on other types of purchases, including 2 percent cash back at restaurants and on travel and 1 percent back on everything else.

-What is your credit score?
+What’s your credit score?

 Retail credit cards tend to be more lenient when it comes to credit score requirements.

-Do store credit cards build credit?
+Do you need to build credit?

 What’s the interest rate?

-This might not matter as much if you pay off your card in full each month, which is the best practice both for your credit and your wallet.
+Store credit cards are notoriously expensive when it comes to APRs.
+This might not matter as much if you pay off your card in full each month, which is the best practice for both your credit and your wallet.